l-zeuch/yagpdb.vim/test/README.md

 Tests are automatically run via CI/CD setup on GitHub actions, and can always be invoked via `make test` from the root of this repository.

-For targeting Neovim, or Vim specifically, the `make test-nvim`, or `make test-vim` respectively is invoked instead,
+To target specifically Vim or Neovim, the `test-vim` and `test-nvim` target is called instead.

 You'll need Vim and/or Neovim installed.
 The Makefile will automatically detect whether they're installed, and run the tests in the respective environment.